-As we are the parish church of Lochwinnoch our minister is always there to be with people through the time of bereavement.
-Her availability is not dependent upon whether your family has a church affiliation or not.
+As we are the parish church of Lochwinnoch our our Interim Minister or our locum is always there to be with people through the time of bereavement.
+This is not dependent upon whether your family has a church affiliation or not.

 Death marks the close of an earthly life, and the funeral is an opportunity for friends and family to gather together to share their memories and all the complex feelings that attend the death of someone who has been a central part of their lives.
 The practical arrangements for a funeral are made in conjunction with the Funeral Director.